 A former non-profit field worker in India and a commodities trader on Wall Street, Hafeez has a natural ability to see potential and opportunity.
 For him, reaching that potential is simply a matter of structure, dedication and character.

-Now an eighteen year veteran in test prep, Hafeez has mastered an approach to teaching where he infuses instruction with powerful elements of motivation.
+Now a nineteen year veteran in test prep, Hafeez has mastered an approach to teaching where he infuses instruction with powerful elements of motivation.
 His passion for coaching manifests in its mastery—having honed the Lakhani Coaching method to serve a growing population of high achievers.

 Yale University, B.A.
 History